 The Makita 10″ Dual-Bevel Sliding Compound Miter Saw is competitively priced and a real nice value proposition at $539.00

 Years ago, Makita WAS the go-to company for woodworkers and carpenters.
 In the last decade Makita has taken its foot off the gas and clearly lost market share to Dewalt.
 Well guys, they’re back on that pedal and merging onto the highway!

 This saw WILL impress you.
-From its size, power, up-front, easy access controls and intuitive usable design it will disappoint.
+From its size, power, up-front, easy access controls and intuitive usable design it will NOT disappoint.

 Welcome back Makita.

 Makita 10″ Dual-Bevel Sliding Compound Miter Saw Video Review